 Glen Waverley Structure Plan – Amendment C120

-More information about the Glen Waverley Structure Plan and Amendment C120 is available here.
+More information about the Glen Waverley Structure Plan and Amendment C120 is available on the Council's website.

 Amendments C120 and C125 are part of the first stage of work we are undertaking to implement the Monash Housing Strategy.
 Future stages will involve (and may include future zoning / policy changes):